Daisies and Devotion (Mayfield Family #2)

 Ian MacKenzie, a lawyer in high demand as he negotiates between the wealthy industrialists and their works, is busy with his work in Pittsburg.
 He needs to hire someone to help his aging adopted parents with the farm and with the four orphans they've recently taken in so he can get back to Pittsburg, and while he isn't sure "Izzie Delmont" will even manage to keep the house standing, he also finds himself completely fascinated by her and gives her a chance--and in so doing finds that maybe the path he's been on--to acquire wealth and marry into high society--isn't the right one for him after all.

 Jen Turano is the master at humorous Christian romances.
 If you need a book to make you laugh out loud, look no further.
 There are so many things to laugh at, and if I listed them all out, it would probably sound absurd, and yet, that's the beauty of Turano's writing--these incidents that should seem over the top actually totally fit into the story and are completely believable with the characters she has created.
-Wrapped up in all that humor, though, there are also spiritual messages about changing, growing, and find God's path, along with terrific chemistry between Izzie and Ian, both of whom are totally endearing characters.
+Wrapped up in all that humor, though, there are also spiritual messages about changing, growing, and finding God's path, along with terrific chemistry between Izzie and Ian, both of whom are totally endearing characters.
 I loved watching them fall in love with each other as well as watching them fall in love with the four orphans, who are so completely heart-stealing that I wish they were real so I could hug them.
 This was just a delightful read from start to finish, and I cannot wait for the next book in the series!

 5 stars!
 Best of 2019!